Reproduction File Size Matters For Print, Web

 clik for larger view

-The critically important file size dialogue box.
-Reproduction size, screen settings, and total file size are all determined in this area.
+The critically important file size dialogue box opt-comd-I. Reproduction size, screen settings, and total file size are all determined in this area.

-Resampling up or down sets the file size either for the requested dimensions or the screen resolution.
+Resampling up or down resets the file size either for the repro size or the screen resolution.
 Altering either causes the file size to decrease or increase depending on the dimensions or screen selected.

-The original JPEG opened as a nine meg file, which can support an 8.5 x 11 reproduction size when the screen is set to 180 DPI.
+The original JPEG shown opened as a nine meg file, which supports an 8.5 x 11 reproduction size when the screen is set to 180 DPI.

-But bumping that same screen size to 300 DPI, as demonstrated in the example, results in a file two and a half times as large.
+But bumping that same screen size to 300 DPI while resampling, as demonstrated in the example, results in a file two and a half times as large.

-The most important choice is the resample option.
-If selected, the new size can only be achieved by interpolating, or resampling, the original image.
+If resample is selected, the new size can only be achieved by interpolating, or upsampling, the original image.

 In The Beginning